-- Brown, Francis et al., eds.
+Brown, Francis et al., eds.
 The New Brown-Driver-Briggs-Gesenius Hebrew and English Lexicon: with an appendix containing the Biblical Aramaic.
 Based on the lexicon of William Gesenius, as translated by Edward Robinson; and edited with constant reference to the thesarus of Gesenius as completed by E. Rödiger, and with authorized use of the latest German editions of Gesenius' Handwörterbuch über das Alte Testament.
 With the numbering system from Strong's Exhaustive Concordance added ....
 Peabody, MA: Hendrickson, 1979.
 Despite the name, this edition is actually based on an edition older than that used by the Oxford volume.
 What distinguishes the New Brown-Driver-Briggs is the addition of Strong's numbers throughout.
 An index links the Strong's number to the root and the page number in NBDB.
-Entries are by Hebrew and Aramaic root in Hebrew and - Clines, David J.A., ed.
+Entries are by Hebrew and Aramaic root in Hebrew and Aramaic alphabetical order.
+A chief benefit of this edition is its affordability.

+Clines, David J.A., ed.
 The Dictionary of Classical Hebrew.
 Sheffield: Sheffield Academic Press, 1993-.